apigee/apigee-deploy-maven-plugin/README.md

     mvn install -Ptest -Dusername=$ae_username -Dpassword=$ae_password \
                         -Dorg=testmyapi -Dauthtype=oauth -Dmfatoken=123456

+### Passing the Bearer Token as a parameter
+If you would like to generate the bearer token outside of this plugin and provide it as a command line parameter, you can add the following:

+  <apigee.bearer>${bearer}</apigee.bearer> <!-- optional: mfa -->

+Provide the token when invoking the plugin.

+    mvn install -Ptest -Dusername=$ae_username -Dpassword=$ae_password \
+                        -Dorg=testmyapi -Dbearer=c912eu1201c

 ## Deploying API Proxies with Node.js apps

 Starting at version 1.0.1 of the plugin, support for API proxies that contain node.js applications is included.
 The plugin